 Moo Shu Pork Lettuce Wraps

-A flavorful stir-fry of pork, cabbage, mushrooms and aromatics.
+A flavorful stir-fry of pork, cabbage, mushrooms and aromatic vegetables.
 Serve with Bibb lettuce leaves to wrap up.

 - Prep Time: 30 mins